 Originally from upstate New York, Rob resides in Manhattan with his wife, Ellen, and family.

 Eric S. Goldstein

-Long active in the Jewish community, Mr. Goldstein served in a number of senior lay positions within UJA-Federation, most recently as vice chair with broad oversight of UJA-Federation’s work in Israel and the former Soviet Union.
-He was also a member of UJA-Federation’s Executive Committee and served as chair of its Lawyers Division, Commission on Jewish Identity and Renewal, and Global Strategy Task Force.
+Eric has overseen UJA’s work in Israel and the former Soviet Union, has been a member of UJA-Federation’s Executive Committee, and served as chair of its Lawyers Division, the Commission on Jewish Identity and Renewal, and the Global Strategy Task Force.

-Also involved in Jewish communal life beyond UJA-Federation, Mr. Goldstein served as a member of the board of governors of the Jewish Agency for Israel; a founding board member of Yeshiva University’s Azrieli Graduate School of Jewish Education; chair of the board of Manhattan Day School; a board member of the New York Legal Assistance Group (NYLAG), a UJA-Federation beneficiary agency; president of the Beth Din of America; a board member of the Ramaz School; and an honorary board member of DOROT, also a UJA-Federation beneficiary agency.
+He is a founding board member of Yeshiva University’s Azrieli Graduate School of Jewish Education and has served as chair of the board of Manhattan Day School; a board member of the New York Legal Assistance Group (NYLAG), a UJA-Federation beneficiary agency; president of the Beth Din of America; a board member of the Ramaz School; and is an honorary board member of DOROT, also a UJA-Federation beneficiary agency.

 In 2013, Eric received the Torch of Learning Award from American Friends of The Hebrew University.
 He was a participant in the Wexner Heritage Program.
 A native of Brooklyn, Eric lives in Manhattan with his wife, Tamar, and their four children.